 - No vessel meeting in BSC; - Containerships with dimensions equal to or greater than 1160 x 150 x 45 feet will transit Bayport Ship Channel and make berth at Dock 1; - Maximum vessel size permitted to transit to Barbours Cut Number 1 is 1158 x 142 feet.
-When this vessel is at berth, no vessel transits the channel; and - The maximum vessel size of 1158 LOA x 142 feet beam and above docked at Barbours Cut Number 1 will restrict all movement of vessels with beams greater than 106 feet evaluation of the Initial Array, Eight alternative plans were developed to address issues such as congestion, vessel delays, and inefficient vessel loading issues throughout the channel.
-Alternatives targeted different segments of the HSC system.
-However, the ultimate goal of the study is the increase navigation efficiencies throughout the entire HSC system.
-To that end, the alternatives became additive in nature in that a combination of alternatives best meets the study planning objectives for the HSC system.
+When this vessel is at berth, no vessel transits the channel; and - The maximum vessel size of 1158 LOA x 142 feet beam and above docked at Barbours Cut Number 1 will restrict all movement of vessels with beams greater than 106 feet

 Measures were evaluated and screened by the study team.
 Consistent with new SMART Planning concepts this effort included was based on existing information.
 Results of modeling efforts will not be available until the feasibility-level analysis phase of the study.
-In the
+In the evaluation of the